-The RPC method retrieves an uncle block from a specific block hash and index on the Binance Smart Chain, aiding in blockchain data analysis.
+The RPC method retrieves an uncle block from a specific BNB Smart Chain block using its hash and uncle index, aiding in blockchain analysis and validation.

 Supported Networks